Tiergarten: Communication

 Intra-Vehicle Communication

 This part of the tutorial describes the steps necessary for letting two applications to communicate with each other on the same vehicle.
 Here, we use the EventSendingApp application as the sender and EventProcessingApp as the receiver.
+The EventSendingApp will schedule events that reach all other applications on the same vehicle.
 In general, the approach is similar to the sending of a V2X message and also makes use of the event system.

 Message sending